 It is not possible to “bed and breakfast” shares by selling shares at a gain and immediately buying the shares back, as there are rules to prevent this from being effective.
 Instead, you could consider buying the shares back after 30 days, or immediately repurchasing the shares by your spouse/ civil partner or within your ISA.

-A husband and wife, or civil partners, each have their own annual exemptions, therefore, transferring assets with a spouse or civil partner may mean that you can each make gains of £12,000 tax free for 2019/20.
+A husband and wife, or civil partners, each have their own annual exemptions, therefore, transferring assets to your spouse or civil partner may mean that you can each make gains of £12,300 tax free for 2020/21.
 Ideally, you should leave as much time as possible between making the transfer and the sale.

-CGT for 2019/20 is payable on 31 January 2021.
-You could delay a significant disposal until after 5 April 2020 to delay paying the tax liability on the gain by 12 months (but not a disposal of residential property – see below).
+Capital Gains Tax for 2020/21 is payable on 31 January 2022.
+You could delay a significant disposal until after 5 April 2021 to delay paying the tax liability on the gain by 12 months (but not a disposal of residential property – see below).

-From 6 April 2020, a UK resident taxpayer will be required to make a return and payment of Capital Gains Tax within 30 days following the completion of a residential property disposal on a worldwide basis.
+Since 6 April 2020, a UK resident taxpayer is required to make a return and payment of Capital Gains Tax within 30 days following the completion of a disposal of a residential property in the UK or overseas.
 These new requirements will not apply, however, where the gain on disposal is not chargeable to CGT, for example where the gains are covered by private residence relief.
-Also from 6 April 2020, the Principal Private Residence Relief final period exemption will be reduced from 18 months to just 9 months and Lettings Relief (currently worth up to £40,000 per person per property) will be reformed so that it only applies in circumstances where the owner is in ‘shared occupancy’ with a tenant.
+Also from 6 April 2020, the Principal Private Residence Relief final period exemption was reduced from 18 months to just 9 months and Lettings Relief (currently worth up to £40,000 per person per property) was reformed so that it only applies in circumstances where the owner is in ‘shared occupancy’ with a tenant.

 Sometimes shares and assets that you own become worthless.
 Should this occur, you can crystallise the loss without disposing of the asset by making a negligible value claim.
 In some circumstances, you can backdate the loss claim to either of the two tax years before the one in which the claim is made to offset the loss against gains arising in that earlier year.